paranoid-software/elemental-cms/readme.md

 # elemental CMS

-Elemental is a Flask + MongoDB Web CMS intended for use by Developers mainly.
+Elemental is a Flask + MongoDB Web CMS intended for use by Developers in first place.

 The main interaction with the tool takes place through its CLI: